 Is the person at the back of a rear-end collision always at fault?

-Florida law has almost always presumed that the second driver in a rear end collision is the negligent party, but recent cases presented to the Florida Supreme Court has helped to decide that this may need to change a little.
+Remember that nine out of ten times, the person in the back of the collision is at fault?
+You may wonder about that remaining one time.
+Florida law has almost always presumed that the rear driver in a rear-end collision is the negligent party, but recent cases presented to the Florida Supreme Court have helped to decide that this reasoning may need to change.

-This is part of Florida's comparative negligence law which allows juries to determine the amount of fault each party should be responsible for.
-Damages are then based of this ration.
-For example, a driver may be 90% at fault, making them reliable for paying 90% of the damages.
+This is part of Florida's comparative negligence law, which allows juries to determine the amount of fault each party should be responsible for.
+Damages are then based on the percentage of the fault assigned.
+For example, if a driver is 90% at fault, they would be responsible for paying 90% of the damages.

-If you have any doubt or questions regarding how to go about tackling your personal injury case, it would be greatly beneficial to have an attorney on your side that deals with these cases on a daily basis.
+If you have any doubts or questions regarding how to go about tackling your personal injury case, you would benefit greatly by having an attorney on your side who deals with these cases on a daily basis.
 We offer free consultations that allow clients to get answers to their questions and make more informed decisions.

-For a free consultation and case evaluation regarding all of the above, feel free to contact Dolman Law Group Accident Injury Lawyers, PA today by calling 727-451-6900.
+For a free consultation and case evaluation regarding all of the above, feel free to contact Dolman Law Group Accident Injury Lawyers, PA, today through our online contact form or by calling 727-451-6900.